 Aside from damage to property, flood waters and excess moisture can create a myriad of potentially serious health risks.
 Microorganisms such as bacteria and viruses can flourish in these wet, contaminated climates.
 In the case of standing water, they can go from being waterborne to airborne problems very quickly.
-This is why cleanup and restoration needs to begin immediately but also why your health needs to be a primary concern with any water damage restoration job.
+This is why cleanup and restoration need to begin immediately but also why your health needs to be a primary concern with any water damage restoration job.

 In the most severe cases, flood waters can spread dangerous diseases such as cholera, typhoid fever or tuberculosis.
 Standing water also acts as a breeding ground for mosquitoes, which can spread malaria, as well as a host of bacteria, including E. coli and salmonella.
 While health concerns like these are not common or widespread in the floods here in the U.S., regardless of location, they are very real dangers associated with severe flooding.

-By far, the most common problem associated with excess moisture and flooding is mold.
+By far, the most common problem associated with flooding is excess moisture and mold.
 Mold is present nearly everywhere, indoors and outdoors, dormant or actively growing.
 Though there are beneficial uses of mold, exposure to mold and mold spores can cause a range of reactions from irritation of the eyes, skin, nose and throat to asthma attacks.
 For those with allergies or asthma, this can be a constant irritation at best but, under certain conditions, can degenerate into a very dangerous situation at worst.

 After a flood, mold can begin to flourish in wet areas in as little as 24 hours.
 Besides the speed at which mold can grow, what also makes it such a health risk is that once it begins to grow, it rapidly begins producing spores and mycotoxins.
 Mold spores not only cause allergic reactions, but they are also difficult to eliminate.
 The spores are hardy and can lie dormant for years until conditions are suitable for growth.
 This makes mold spores virtually impossible to eliminate and a challenging task to control.